 Thomson currently has two account systems - one for the website and CAD model downloads, and one for e-commerce.
 We understand that two logins is an inconvenience and are working to consolidate our systems into one login process.
 Until we’re able to consolidate the two logins, please follow these guidelines:

 Every ball screw, or any shaft, has a rotational speed at which the vibration and harmonics becomes excessive.
-The screws tendency to vibrate is a function of:
+This speed often referred to as the screw critical speed and is a function of:

 Type of mounting (end fixity)

-The RPM where this vibration becomes excessive is often referred to as the critical speed for the screw.
-Exceeding this value may result in excessive vibration.
+Exceeding the the critical speed of a screw may result in excessive vibration which can cause damage and/or noise.
 For optimal performance, it is recommended to operate below 80% of the screw critical speed.